dosc91/LDLConvFunctions/README.md

 - EDNN - Euclidian Distance from Nearest Neighbour
 - NNC - Nearest Neighbour Correlation
 - SCPP - Semantic Correlation of Predicted Production

+# References

+Please see the references section of the [vignette](http://htmlpreview.github.io/?https://github.com/dosc91/LDLConvFunctions/blob/main/vignettes/introduction.html) for a list of references.